Chicken First Aid Kits

 Handy to Have Around

 Blu-Kote is an antiseptic wound spray that is blue or purple in color to disguise wounds from the other birds.
-It can be used on minor wounds and bare or bleeding patches from feather-picking to prevent further pecking of the injury.
+There has been recent mention that Blu-Kote can actually slow healing, similarly to Hydrogen Peroxide, and so I only recommend keeping it to apply to bare skin from feather picking, not to actual wounds.
 BE CAREFUL when applying Blu-Kote—it permanently stains clothing and takes a lot of scrubbing to get off of skin!!
-It appears using Purell hand sanitizer makes Blu-Kote come off skin easier, but still be careful about getting it on clothing!
+It appears using Purell hand sanitizer makes Blu-Kote come off skin easier.

 Apple Cider Vinegar (ACV)